-1.4 The Circumstances when the Calculation Method should be used with the requirements of the E-PRTR.
+1.4 The Circumstances when the Calculation Method should be used

+Operators will report to the regulatory authorities in their respective countries.
+These reports must be compliant with local legislation and regulations and operators should familiarise themselves with these as appropriate.
+The methods of reporting will have to be consistent with the requirements of the E-PRTR.
 For each parameter which has to be reported the operator should exercise judgement as to the way of reporting the best available information.
 One of the options available to the operator will be the methodology described in the following sections of this document.
 If this option is chosen then Class C should be indicated for that parameter.